Real Estate MSc

 30 credits

-This module develops students' understanding, knowledge and critical appraisal abilities over a wide range of valuation approaches and methods, and appraisal techniques commonly used in both UK and global valuation practice.
+This module develops your understanding, knowledge and critical appraisal abilities over a wide range of valuation approaches and methods, and appraisal techniques commonly used in both UK and global valuation practice.
 There are two distinct teaching blocks with supporting tutorials and practice scenarios exercises covering essential valuation and appraisal skills, including an introduction to Information and Communication Technology to support valuation modelling.
 The module also develops a critical analysis of approaches to valuations and valuation instructions in the global environment.

 Real Estate Fundamentals and Law